jessepav/lacygoill-wiki-backup/vim/vim9.md

 I think allowing `s:` to be omitted would lead to too many issues.

-For example, if  you made a typo when  writing the name of a  variable, no error would be raised at compile time, and  it would be automatically assumed as local to the script.
+For example, if  you made a typo when  writing the name of a  variable, no error would be given at  compile time, and it would be  automatically assumed as local to the script.

 BTW, in a legacy script, script-local variables cannot be declared.